-Workers currently running tasks
+Purpose Workers currently running tasks

-The BusyWorkers property value indicates which workers are currently running tasks for the job manager.
+Description The BusyWorkers property value indicates which workers are currently running tasks for the job manager.

+Characteristics Usage Job manager object

+Read-only Always

 Data type Array of worker objects

-As workers complete tasks and assume new ones, the lists of workers in BusyWorkers and IdleWorkers can change rapidly.
+Values As workers complete tasks and assume new ones, the lists of workers in BusyWorkers and IdleWorkers can change rapidly.
 If you examine these two properties at different times, you might see the same worker on both lists if that worker has changed its status between those times.
 If a worker stops unexpectedly, the job manager's knowledge of that as a busy or idle worker does not get updated until the job manager runs the next job and tries to send a task to that worker.

-Examine the workers currently running tasks for a particular job manager.
+Examples Examine the workers currently running tasks for a particular job manager. jm = findResource('scheduler','type','jobmanager', 'name','MyJobManager','LookupURL','JobMgrHost'); workers_running_tasks = get(jm, 'BusyWorkers')

+See Also Properties

 ClusterSize, IdleWorkers, MaximumNumberOfWorkers, MinimumNumberOfWorkers, NumberOfBusyWorkers, NumberOfIdleWorkers

-Specify function to run when canceling job on generic scheduler properties, see "Managing Jobs" on page 8-50.
+Purpose Specify function to run when canceling job on generic scheduler opeoing raneuton to run whon cancering job on Source source and

-CancelJobFcn specifies a function to run when you call cancel for a job running on a generic scheduler.
+Description CancelJobFcn specifies a function to run when you call cancel for a job running on a generic scheduler.
 This function lets you communicate with the scheduler, to provide any instructions beyond the normal toolbox action of changing the state of the job.
 To identify the job for the scheduler, the function should include a call to getJobSchedulerData.

-For more information and examples on using these functions and cancel, getJobSchedulerData, setJobSchedulerData
+For more information and examples on using these functions and properties, see "Manage Jobs with Generic Scheduler" on page 8-50.